jatinsachdevame/BankSimulation/README.md

 ### Backend Used

-- Firebase is used for bacnekd purposes.
+- Firebase is used for backend purposes.

 ## License